Elisha-Tetteyfio/Elisha-Tetteyfio/README.md

-## Hola, I'm Elisha 👋
+# Heyy there, I'm Elisha !!! 👋
-> _I am a full-stack developer with experience using Ruby on Rails, React & Redux, CSS and bootstrap.
-I love programming and mathematics too._ 😅
+> _I love computer programming and mathematics and complex problems.
+I promise I'm not a geek._ 😅

 #### About ...
 * Full-stack developer open to any remote offer.
 * Great with mathemtics and hence algorithms.
+* Data analysis and database management.

 #### Ask me about
 * Questions related to Rails